azhar25git/press_enter_to_filter_oc3/README.md

 1. Download and extract ocmod.zip file,
 2. Install using OpenCart default extension installer
 3. Select the ocmod.zip to upload,
-4. Refresh Modifications, by Extensions > Modificationss > Refresh
+4. Refresh Modifications, by Extensions > Modifications > Refresh

 Enjoy!